LazyAGI/LazyLLM/docs/en/Best Practice/stream.md

 By using file queues, the streaming output of message content in common conversation applications and [FunctionCall][lazyllm.tools.agent.FunctionCall] applications is guaranteed.
 Where streaming data needs to be generated, data is continuously pushed into the file queue, and where streaming data needs to be obtained, data is continuously token out from the file queue.
 Here, writing data to the queue and taking data out of the queue must be done in multiple threads, and the LazyLLM thread pool must be used, because LazyLLM will add identifiers to the file queue in multiple threads to ensure that there is no confusion when operating the file queue in multiple threads.
 If you do not use multiple threads or use multithreading created by Python's own library, you cannot use streaming operations correctly.

-> **Note**:
->
+!!!
+Note

-> - Streaming requires setting `stream=True`.
+    - Streaming requires setting `stream=True`.
-> - File queues must be used in multi-threading to implement streaming output, and multi-threading must be implemented using the thread pool provided by LazyLLM.
+    - File queues must be used in multi-threading to implement streaming output, and multi-threading must be implemented using the thread pool provided by LazyLLM.

 ## Intermediate log output